ubada21/Get-It-Done/README.md

 This program was made using Swing as the GUI.
 It implements a very simple, easy to use interface that is very straightforward.
 Persistence is implemented using JSON in Java library.
 It enables the user to save a Todo List and load it from a file.
-Upon task completion, the user is presented with a congratulations message.
+Upon task completion, the user is presented with a congratulation  message.